ME-Data-Pipeline-Software/MHKiT-Pipelines/pipelines/adv_example/README.md

 3. In `dataset.yaml`, update the information under the `attrs` block per the data collection specifics.

-4. There is one parameter listed in `shared/quality.yaml` that can be updated:

-    a. "correlation_threshold", on line 71, is for a QC test that removes velocity data below a certain % acoustic signal correlation.

-5. You may need to update the "trigger" listed in `config/pipeline.yaml` for your ADCP's binary file extension.
+4. You may need to update the "trigger" listed in `config/pipeline.yaml` for your ADCP's binary file extension.

+5. Change number of points used for Goring-Nikora 2002 in `config/quality.yaml` and uncomment handler for cubic spline interpolation.

 ============================================================================================================